bytecodealliance/bytecodealliance.org/articles/announcing-the-bytecode-alliance.md

 ## Why

 As an industry, we're putting our users at risk more and more every day.
-We're building massively modular applications, where 80% of the code base comes from package registries like npm, Pypy, and crates.io.
+We're building massively modular applications, where 80% of the code base comes from package registries like npm, PyPI, and crates.io.

 Making use of these flourishing ecosystems isn't bad.
 In fact, it's good!